 - Activities which are open to members and non-members of the organization may be publicized through general advertising media.
 However, notification of a meeting or event that is only open to organization members should be made internally via email or similar method.

-- Flyers and posters must be confined to bulletin boards and designated posting areas, such as Impact bulletin boards, AUC cork boards, or other building-specific posting areas (with prior approval).
+- Flyers and posters must be confined to bulletin boards and designated posting areas, such as Impact bulletin boards (with Impact approval), AUC cork boards, or other building-specific posting areas (with prior approval).
 Posting on walls, windows, doors, sidewalks, fences, buildings and grounds is strictly prohibited and all publicity placed there, with or without an approval stamp, will be removed.
 There may be only one poster or flyer publicizing a given activity on a bulletin board.

 - The maximum allowable size for posters on Impact bulletin boards is 11 x 17 inches.
 Student Engagement may grant special consideration for special events that may require larger posters.
 Butcher paper posters may be up to 36” x 36″.

 - No posters or other forms of publicity will be approved advertising or implying the sale or use of alcoholic beverages (i.e. pub crawls, drink specials, happy hours).

 - Table toppers may be posted within the AUC Commons in conjunction with Impact and Hospitality Services & Campus Restaurants.
 Contact Impact for more details.

 Mast Media charges for actual advertisements, but sometimes a well written press release with a good amount of advanced warning will encourage one of the reporters to cover your event.
 Though you pay for advertising, having them write an article is FREE!

 AUC Cork Boards